-In this essential guide we show you where to invest to get monthly income UK – the assets to focus on, such as dividends, bonds and real estate and the best strategies for being a successful income investor.
+In this essential guide we show you where to invest to get monthly income UK – the assets to focus on, such as dividends, bonds and real estate and the strategies for being a successful income investor.

-Where to Invest to Get Monthly Income UK Quick Tutorial
+Where to Invest to Get Monthly Income UK

 Step 1: Choose an Investment

 In this section we will cover stocks, ETFs, funds, bonds and real estate.
-Shares and bonds are considered the two most important assets to provide sufficient capital and returns to generate a monthly income.
+Shares and bonds are considered two important assets to provide sufficient capital and returns to generate a monthly income.
 When investing for income these asset classes can be accessed either directly or through ETFs and funds.

-When considering which income-yielding stocks to buy you should take the following factors into consideration:
+When considering which income-yielding stocks to buy, you should take the following factors into consideration: